 Tidmarsh Herring Count Project

 River Herring are anadromous (migratory) fish that consist of two species—Alewife (Alosa pseudoharengus) and Blueback Herring (Alosa aestivalis).
 They live in the ocean for most of their lives, but each spring the adults (3+ years) swim up rivers to spawn.
 At Tidmarsh Wildlife Sanctuary, these species enter Beaver Dam Brook where the Alewife spawn in upstream spawning grounds (in this case, Fresh Pond) and the Blueback, who arrive somewhat later, spawn in the riverine system.
-Typically the juvenile fish spend only a few months in this freshwater system and the return to the estuaries and, eventually, to the ocean to live as adults.
+Typically the juvenile fish spend only a few months in this freshwater system and then return to the estuaries and, eventually, to the ocean to live as adults.

 Fish counts provide invaluable data to conservation efforts.
 The Tidmarsh Herring Count Project is focused on documenting the number of fish that make it up Beaver Dam Brook en route to Fresh Pond or to elsewhere in the riverine system to spawn.
 This count provides the sanctuary with important data about the post-restoration return of nature to Tidmarsh.

 Thank you for your interest in volunteering to help with this important work!
 If you would like to take part in the 2022 Herring Count, the first step is to sign up for volunteer training sessions.

 Every volunteer is required to attend (or watch) a virtual training AND one in-person training.
 In the virtual training, we'll walk you through the steps to identify these fish and conduct the counts.
 During your in-person training, we'll bring you to the two counting locations and review counting procedures.

 You only need to attend one in-person training (not both).
 The online training will be recorded for volunteers who cannot attend the live, virtual session.